 Explanation: Keller’s etchant is used for aluminium alloys.
 Its composition is 190 ml of distilled water, 5 ml nitric acid, 3 ml of hydrochloric acid and 2 ml of hydrofluoric acid.
 The immersion time is kept 10 to 30 seconds.

 6. Nital etchant is used for revealing microstructure of _______

 d) Zinc alloys

 Explanation: Nital is used for etching cast iron.
-Composition of nital is 100 ml ethanol and 1 – 10 ml nitric acid.
-Immersion time varies from seconds to few minutes depending on the composition of cast iron.
+A composition of the nital is 100 ml ethanol and 1 – 10 ml nitric acid.
+Immersion time varies from seconds to a few minutes depending on the composition of cast iron.

 7. Mechanical twins are commonly observed in _____ while annealing twins are observed in ______

 d) HCP, FCC

 Explanation: HCP is more likely to form mechanical twins because they have less number of slip systems.
 While FCC has more number of slip systems.

 8. A low angle grain boundary formed by an array of edge dislocations is referred to as ______ boundary.

 Explanation: The array of edge dislocations forms tilt between adjacent grains.
 This grain boundary is referred to as tilt boundary.